-My dissertation will consist of three papers.
+My dissertation consists of four papers.

 The first paper is available here:

 Magistro, B. (2020) Financial literacy and support for free trade in the U.K.

 (The World Economy 2020, vol. 43, no. 8: pp. 2050-2069)

 Recent events in Europe and the United States suggest that open economies are increasingly under stress as nationalist, protectionist, and populist political entrepreneurs are gaining significant ground across the Western world.
 Many theories have been formulated as to which factors are more likely to explain such policy preferences.
 The hypothesis tested in this paper is that financial literacy affects economic policy preferences.
 I analyze data from the British Election Study and test my theory on support for free trade in the United Kingdom.
 Findings suggest that financial literacy does affect economic policy preferences.
 On average, financially literate individuals are more likely to think that free trade is good for the British economy.
 Furthermore, this is true regardless of economic self‐interest, as both financially literate winners and losers from globalization are more likely to support free trade than their illiterate counterparts.